-e.
-Monitor compact compliance of member states and provide compliance reports to the commission.
+- c.
+Prepare and recommend the budget. - d.
+Maintain financial records on behalf of the commission. - e.
+Monitor compact compliance of member states and provide compliance reports to the commission. - f.

-- f.
 Establish additional committees as necessary. - g.
-Other duties as provided in rules or bylaws. - (4) Meetings of the Commission.
-All meetings shall be open to the public, and public notice of meetings shall be given in the same manner as required under the rulemaking provisions in Section 10. - (5) The commission or the executive committee or other committees of the commission may convene in a closed, non-public meeting if the commission or executive committee or other committees of the commission must discuss any of the following: - a.
+Perform duties as provided in rules or bylaws. - (4) All meetings of the commission or the executive committee shall be open to the public, and public notice of meetings shall be given in the same manner as required under the rulemaking provisions in Section 10. - (5) The commission or the executive committee or other committees of the commission may convene in a closed, non-public meeting if the commission or executive committee or other committees of the commission must discuss any of the following: - a.
 Non-compliance of a member state with its obligations under this compact. - b.
-The employment, compensation, discipline, or other matters, practices, or procedures related to specific employees or other matters related to the commission's internal personnel practices and procedures. - c.
-Current, threatened, or reasonably anticipated litigation. - d.
+The employment, compensation, discipline, or other matters, practices, or procedures related to specific employees or other matters related to the commission's internal personnel practices and procedures.

+1 C. Current, threatened, or reasonably anticipated 2 litigation n.

+- d.
 Negotiation of contracts for the purchase, lease, or sale of goods, services, or real estate. - e.
 Accusing any person of a crime or formally censuring any person. - f.
-Disclosure of trade secrets or commercial or financial information that is privileged or confidential.
+Disclosure of trade secrets or commercial or financial information that is privileged or confidential. - g.

-- g.
 Disclosure of information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy. - h.
 Disclosure of investigative records compiled for law enforcement purposes.